rcruzper/openjdk/README.md

 # How to use this image

-This image adds an entrypoint.sh that allows the execution of java applications.
-So you need to add your jar and set ENTRYPOINT just like that:
+This image adds an entrypoint.sh that allows the execution of java applications as user java:java and PID 1.

+Example of a Dockerfile using this base image:
 ```
-FROM rcruzper/java8-dockerize
+FROM rcruzper/openjdk:8-jre

-ADD yourapp.jar .
+COPY yourapp.jar .

-ENTRYPOINT ["./entrypoint.sh", "/yourapp.jar"]
+ENTRYPOINT ["./entrypoint.sh", "yourapp.jar"]
 ```

 ## Environment Variables